LieuweJ/tic-tac-dojo/NOTES.md

 - Move cannot be made on a square which is already taken.

 🚧 WIP
+- A move cannot be made when the game is not in progress

+⚠️ TODO
 - Tie can be determined

-⚠️ TODO

 🅿️ PARKED